Pension Credit Members

 A pension credit member is a former spouse or civil partner who has become a member of the LGPS through a Pensions Sharing Order, and this has granted them a share of their former spouse or civil partners pension benefits.

-When can I receive payment of my pension credits?
+When can I take my pension credit?

-If I remarry will my benefits cease?
+If I remarry will my benefits stop?

-Can I transfer my Pension Credit Benefits?
+Can I transfer my pension credits?

 You can transfer the value of your pension credits to another pension scheme, if it is registered with HMRC.
 Benefits can be transferred out of the scheme until a year before your normal pension age.